-According to Professor Heinz Valtin, a kidney specialist and the author of the report in the American Journal of Physiology on water consumption, there is no evidence to support the well-known ‘2 liters a day’ mantra.
+According to Professor Heinz Valtin, a kidney specialist and the author of the report in the American Journal of Physiology on water consumption, there is no evidence to support the well-known ‘2 litres a day’ mantra.
 ‘I’m not suggesting we don’t need to meet certain daily fluid requirements,’ he says.
 ‘I’m merely questioning the notion that each and every human being should be consuming eight glasses of it a day.’

-Maughan also points out that fluid comes in many forms — not just bottles and glasses.
+Maughan also points out that fluid comes in many forms, not just bottles and glasses.
 If you ate a large slice of watermelon, for example, you'd be taking a substantial amount of water on board, reducing the need to consume water in its pure form.

 Water loss effects of running

 Valtin and Maughan both agree that regular activity or running necessitates a greater intake of fluid.
 Strenuous running can generate 20 times more heat than being at rest.
 We have to dissipate that heat somehow, to regulate and stabilize body temperature, and the body’s favoured method of losing heat is through sweating, which, of course, causes water loss.

 During a high-intensity workout, such as spinning or running, you could lose 500 to 1000ml (approx 18-35 fl oz) per hour.